pcasteran/color-it/README.md

 # color-it

-Implemenation for the "color-it" contest
+Implementation for the "color-it" contest